 That’s what this article is for, so let’s kick it off.

-Salvation (2017 – 2018)
+Salvation, CBS (2017 – 2018)

 From CBS comes Salvation, a suspenseful science fiction thriller that shows an apocalypse that could possibly be anticipated, prepared for, and even averted through science.
 How would the government respond, and how would the world deal with it?

 Darius Tanz is a triple threat: billionaire, scientist, and tech genius.
 He and his protégé Liam Cole, a grad student at MIT, are pivotal to the discovery of an asteroid on course to hit Earth in just six months.

-You, Me and the Apocalypse (2015)
+You, Me and the Apocalypse, Sky 1 (2015)

 With only 34 days left until a comet inevitably collides with Earth, the show’s main characters embark on their own adventures to make their last days meaningful.

 These characters include a foul-mouthed priest and his assistant (a nun, of course) who are dead-set on finding the Antichrist, a timid librarian in jail, and her white supremacist prison friend, and a bank manager determined to find his wife who disappeared seven years ago.

-No Tomorrow (2016 – 2017)
+No Tomorrow, The CW (2016 – 2017)

 The thing is, there’s actually no telling whether there’s any truth to that or not.
 In fact, the show focuses less on the asteroid itself and more on how people would live their lives under the threat of impending doom.

-Xavier Holliday is a free-spirited man believes an asteroid is destined to hit Earth in eight months and twelve days.
+Xavier Holliday is a free-spirited man who believes an asteroid is destined to hit Earth in eight months and twelve days.
 Because of this, he lives life to the fullest – a perspective he tries to impart on Evie Covington when they become involved in a relationship.

 Meteor, NBC (2009)